joomla/Manual/docs/get-started/git/github-joomla-cms.md

 ## Clone your Github fork locally

 The local Apache web server uses a specific folder for individual web sites.
 For example, on a Mac it may be /Users/username/Sites.
 You may have many sites for testing and developing different projects, each in a separate subfolder.
-The clone process will createe a folder within your current folder so first open a terminal window and switch to your sites folder:
+The clone process will create a folder within your current folder so first open a terminal window and switch to your sites folder:

 ```
 cd ~/Sites